Excavations — General Requirements (29 CFR 1926.651)

 During an OSHA inspection, excavation conditions are evaluated immediately during the walkaround.
 An unprotected trench with workers inside can trigger an imminent danger finding.
 Inspectors specifically examine:

-- Spoil pile distance from edge — 2-foot minimum clearance
+- Spoil pile distance from trench edges

 Document Your Excavation Program Before the Next Dig